neurobagel/documentation/docs/nipoppy/workflow/proc_pipe/fmriprep.md

 !!! note

     Unlike DICOM and BIDS run scripts, `run_fmriprep.py` can only process 1 participant at a time due to heavy compute requirements of fMRIPrep.
-For parallel processing on a cluster, sample HPC job scripts (slurm and sge) are provided in [hpc](https://github.com/neurodatascience/nipoppy/tree/main/workflow/proc_pipe/fmriprep/scripts) subdir.
+For parallel processing on a cluster, sample HPC job scripts (Slurm and SGE) are provided in the [hpc](https://github.com/neurodatascience/nipoppy/tree/main/workflow/proc_pipe/fmriprep/scripts) subdirectory.

 !!! note